needle-mirror/com.unity.addressables/Documentation~/DiagnosticTools.md

 The Addressables packages provides the following tools for analyzing your Addressables setup, performance, and build results:

 * [Analyze tool]\: provides a set of utilities and reports that you can use to find and fix asset duplication and to see how the system packs the assets in your groups into bundles.
-The reports and utilites include the following (you can also create your own analyze rule classes to produce additional reports):
+The reports and utilities include the following (you can also create your own analyze rule classes to produce additional reports):
   * Check Duplicate Bundle Dependencies
   * Check Resources to Addressable Duplicate Dependencies
   * Check Scene to Addressable Duplicate Dependencies